benhoyt/benhoyt.github.com/writings/simple-lists.md

 }
 ```

-On the other hand, mutation queries are simple with `database/sql`, because you don't have to scan rows.
+On the other hand, executing mutation queries is simple with `database/sql`, because you don't have to scan rows.
 Below is how I delete an item from a list (I usually prefer soft-delete so you can potentially undelete later):

 ```go
 // DeleteItem (soft) deletes the given item in a list.